 Youth residents at MCF-Red Wing already receive two free phone calls per week, and now they are also receiving two free five minute calls.
 In addition to the available J-Pay video visiting, Red Wing youth are being offered parental visits through other technology free of charge, which is being coordinated by case managers at the facility.

-What is the time period for the two free five minute phone calls?
-For instance does the week run from Sunday to Saturday and then re-set?
 The week is Tuesday to Monday.
 So the two calls reset at midnight Monday night/Tuesday morning every week.

-Will there be an option for a longer phone call that you pay for instead of the free five minute call?
 The phone system has not changed.
 Phone calls are still placed as usual.
 There is simply an added option at the beginning to use a free call.
 If a free call is used, it will disconnect after five minutes.